kraftpunk97/CrackerBox-YOLO/README.md

 ![](Images/result1.png)
 ![](Images/result2.png)

-The trained model (weights) is available on [HuggingFace:hugs:](https://huggingface.co/kraftpunk97/CrackerBox-YOLO/tree/main).
+The trained model (weights) is available on [HuggingFace :hugs:](https://huggingface.co/kraftpunk97/CrackerBox-YOLO/tree/main).

 While the python files are present in the `yolo` directory, there is also a standalone Jupyter notebook `YOLO.ipynb` for your reading pleasure.